 “Give away the razor, sell the blades.”
 Games as a Service is big business, and while many software companies have embraced open source, conventional game studios still treat it like a threat.
 GameCult is taking that leap with flagship multiplayer experiences that are hard to duplicate because of server infrastructure and network effects and easier to monetize without walling off the whole experience.

 The point is not to mimic the worst habits of live-service games.
-It is to use recurring revenue where it makes sense so the rest of the catalog gets to stay adventurous.
+It is to use recurring revenue where it makes sense so the rest of the catalog gets to stay adventurous, legible, and less structurally dependent on squeezing contributors until they vanish.

 Abstract debris artwork.